tomthecarrot/LeapGlass/README.md

 This app is inspired by [Laen from OSH Park](https://twitter.com/laen/status/464843890722226176).

-Licensed under the CarrotCorp Open Source License 1.0.1.
+Licensed under GPL v3.
 See LICENSE file for more information.